 - After you set your new password, please connect to meturoam SSID from your wireless device.
 You can use this password with every device you own, you do not have to set passwords for each device.

 - Be sure to set the protocols as PEAP and MSCHAPv2.

 - Use your METU usercode and password for the meturoam service.
 (Please make sure you use your usercode like e123456metu.edu.tr, not your email aliases in the form of name.surnamemetu.edu.tr)

 - In Windows 10, protocol settings are done automatically.
 You do not need to set the protocols.
 For Linux operating systems or Windows 7 and below, you may also need to select WPA2-Enterprise and AES.

 - In mobile devices, if you use the autocomplete function in your keyboard, a blank space may be added to your usercode.
 Pay attention to last character in your usercode.
 It should not be a blank space.

-- If you are asked for a certificate, you may skip it.
+- If you are asked for a certificate, you may select "Do not validate" and skip it.
 (For some Android devices, certificate field might be compulsory.
 You can select "Use System Certificate" and type netlogin.metu.edu.tr)